 Most of the time (but not always), spam and phishing emails are easy to recognize.

-A number of email providers automatically filter spam messages out of your inbox to a separate folder.
-These become more effective whenever you receive a spam message to your inbox and mark it as such.
-To ensure that your inbox remains as spam-free as possible, it's advisable to use your main email address only when signing up for reputable services.
-For browser games or online fora, it's a good idea to create a throwaway or secondary email address.
+Most email providers automatically filter spam messages to a separate folder.
+Should you receive a spam message in your actual inbox, mark it as spam, and the filter will "learn".
+To ensure that your inbox remains as spam-free as possible, use your primary email address only when signing up for reputable services.
+For browser games or contests, create a throwaway or secondary email address.

-Sending spam is prohibited, and only companies that have received explicit permission to engage in advertising are permitted to send such messages.
-Should fraud or malicious activity be part of the message, it can even be criminally prosecuted.
+Sending spam is prohibited, and only companies that have received explicit permission to engage in advertising can send such messages.
+Should fraud or malicious activity be the true purpose, spam is even criminally prosecutable.
 Some websites sell lists of email addresses to spammers.

-Generally speaking, it's always a good idea to keep your operating system and browser up-to-date and to make sure that the latest security updates are installed.
+Even though it doesn't prevent spam, it's a good idea to keep your operating system and browser up-to-date and to make sure that the latest security updates are installed.

 Identity theft has existed for a long time, but in its digital version, cybercriminals use personal data to make purchases online, or as a 'cover' for illegal activity.
 Typically, criminals manipulate personal data in one of two ways: Either to create fake social media or online shopping accounts or to co-opt your existing accounts by cracking your password.
 Both can have uncomfortable consequences and are criminally prosecuted.

 Spear-phishing and whaling are two specialized forms of phishing.
-The first targets specific victims, writing to them with well-researched communiques, in order to improve the likelihood of success.
+The first targets specific victims, writing to them with well-researched messages, in order to improve the likelihood of success.
 Whaling, in turn, goes after the leadership of a company or organization in the hopes of eliciting large sums of money.